top of page

 “Weak?”
 Nick had to squash this idea.
 “You’re looking at the late, great Monet, one of his famous water lily pond paintings.

-“It’s too airy-fairy, and there’s too much simpering green and pink.
-No lovely lilies allowed in The Man’s Lair.”
+“It’s too airy-fairy, and there’s too many lilies.
+I want no pink flowers in The Man’s Lair.”
 He thumped his chest.
 “Listen, my boy; I want to feel young; I have a young wife to service.
 I need bold, virile paintings around me-injections of vitality.”

 Water Lilies by Claude Monet OSA098.jpg